Kingfishers and Allies

-Australia has thirteen species of kingfisher, although three species are rare or accidental.
-Gallery images feature an endemic laughing kookaburra, a blue-winged kookaburra and a forest kingfisher from the tree (Halcyoninae) subfamily together an azure kingfisher and little kingfisher from the river (Alcedininae) subfamily that I photographed in the Northern Territories.
+Australia has thirteen kingfisher species, although three species are rare or accidental.
+The gallery features three tree kingfishers: a laughing and a blue-winged kookaburra together with a forest kingfisher.
+Only the laughing kookaburra is endemic to Australia.
+Along with azure and little kingfishers from the river kingfisher family that I photographed in the Northern Territories.
 The gallery also includes two images of water (Cerylinae) kingfisher in Trinidad.

 Kingfisher Allies Notes

-All the kingfisher allies featured in the gallery are currently Red List assessed as ‘Least Concern’.
+All the kingfisher allies featured in the gallery are ‘Red List 2019; assessed as ‘Least Concern’.

 I’ve photographed the featured species in Australia, Malaysia and Singapore.
 The featured blue-throated and blue-tailed occur in South East Asia while the rainbow bee-eater occurs in Australasia and the oriental dollarbird in Asia and Australasia.

 Oriental pied hornbill became locally extinct in Singapore in the nineteenth century.
-Pulau Urbin seems to have has a few individuals with a pair sighted in 1994.
-Singapore’s NParks and Jurong Bird Park has re-introduced the oriental pied hornbill (Anthracoceros albirostris convexus) back into the successfully released birds into the wild at Bukit Timah in 2008 and Pulau Urbin in 2013.
+Pulau Ubin seems to have has a few individuals with a pair sighted in 1994.
+Singapore’s NParks and Jurong Bird Park have re-introduced the oriental pied hornbill (Anthracoceros albirostris convexus) back into the successfully released birds into the wild at Bukit Timah in 2008 and Pulau Ubin in 2013.
 There are now over 100 hornbills all over Singapore.
-My first photographic recording of ssp convexus was on Pulau Ubin back in 2011, before the re-wilding release, so I’ve included an image of the bird foraging in my behaviours image gallery.
+My first photographic recording of pied hornbill was on Pulau Ubin back in 2011, before the re-wilding release.
+I’ve also included a photo of a foraging bird in my behaviours image gallery.